interrogator/corpkit/rst_docs/corpkit.visualising.rst

 The default value, ``'best'``, tries to find the best place automatically (without leaving the figure boundaries).

-If you pass in ``draggable = True``, you should be able to drag the legend around the figure.
+If you pass in ``draggable=True``, you should be able to drag the legend around the figure.

 Colours
 ---------------------